reiame/CharCalculating/README.md

 # CharCalculating
- do the simple calculation of chars
+ Input some items to complete the calculation of main disjunctive normal form and main conjunctive normal form.
+ It's console-based.